saiswapnagollapudi/Covid19-Data-Analysis-with-pandas-and-creating-interactive-plots/README.md

-# H1 COVID DATA ANALYSIS WITH PANDAS AND CREATING INTERACTIVE PLOTS
+# COVID19 Exploratory Data Analysis with PANDAS and creating interactive plots with plotly

 In this project a simple Data Analysis is performed on covid-19 Data.